 Federal Work-Study is sponsored by NCMC and the Federal Work-Study Program under the authority of the Economic Opportunity Act of 1964 and Title IV, Part C, of the Higher Education Act of 1965.
 The Federal Work-Study Program affords an opportunity for the student to pay for educational expenses while working part-time on campus.
 Job assignments are under 20 hours per week and earn minimum wage.
 Work-study pay will be disbursed to the working student on the 16th and the last day of each month via their preferred refund option selected at the time of application.
-Visit the NCMC website (http://www.ncmissouri.edu/) for more information.
+Visit the work study website for more information.